snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 or epistemic input uncertainty characterizations, where aleatory uncertainties are irreducible variabilities inherent in nature and epistemic uncertainties are reducible uncertainties resulting from a lack of knowledge.

+..
+   TODO: %Since sufficient data is generally available for

 For aleatory uncertainties, probabilistic methods are commonly used for computing response distribution statistics based on input probability distribution specifications.
 Conversely, for epistemic uncertainties, use of probability distributions is based on subjective